Ecstacy in Paint

 August 13, 2024

-Martha Diamond: Deep Time is on view July 13-October 13, 2024 at the Colby College Museum of Art in Waterville, Maine, and November 17, 2024-May 18, 2025 at The Aldrich Contemporary Art Museum in Ridgefield, Connecticut, a 90-minute drive from Manhattan.
-This essay is an expanded version of the one that appears in the accompanying monograph, a 192-page hardcover with 65 color plates and essays and poems by Bill Berkson, John Godfrey, Vincent Katz, Eileen Myles and curators Levi Prombaum and Amy Smith-Stewart.
+Martha Diamond: Deep Time will be on view November 17, 2024-May 18, 2025 at The Aldrich Contemporary Art Museum in Ridgefield, Connecticut, a 90-minute drive from Manhattan, following its initial appearance July 13-October 13, 2024 at the Colby College Museum of Art in Maine.
+This essay is an expanded version of the one that appears in the accompanying monograph, a 192-page hardcover with 65 color plates and essays and poems by Bill Berkson, John Godfrey, Vincent Katz, Eileen Myles and curators Levi Prombaum of Colby and Amy Smith-Stewart of The Aldrich.
 The book can be ordered from Amazon, Rizzoli or directly from the publisher.

 IT’S BEEN MORE THAN FORTY-FIVE years since I first met Martha Diamond, and in that time my initial fascination with the person and her art has turned to something more like awe.
 Her early works were rooted in art history yet willfully strange: haystacks and other human constructions, not in their natural environment but floating, alone.
 All figure, no ground.
 A couple of years later, she homed in on what would become her signature style: highly abstracted cityscapes, executed with dizzying panache and a dazzling sense of color.
 With painting making a comeback after years of increasingly arid conceptualism—“I’m painting!
 I’m painting again,” squawked David Byrne, the former art student, on the Talking Heads track “Artists Only”—it was easy to see her as an artist in step with her time.
 Neo-Expressionism was on the rise, and Martha’s paintings bore many of its hallmarks: big brushstrokes, heroic scale, a return to figuration.
 Only gradually would it become apparent how unconcerned with fashion, how intensely personal, her work really was.